GaloisInc/adapt/src/main/scala/com/galois/adapt/ir/README.md

        - we can emit extra path/command-line information after we've emitted the object it refers to
        - we can do reverse lookups to see which files/processes share a path/command-line

-Entity resolution occurs still in a streaming fashion.
-Since related records can be received with arbitrarily large time-delays between them, ER is pessimistic.
+Entity resolution occurs in a streaming fashion.
+Since related records can be received with arbitrarily large time-delays between them, ER is somewhat pessimistic.

-Since just about the whole pipeline is processed asynchronously, our control dial to regulate memory usage and time-guarantees is the timeout for these computations.
+Since just about the whole pipeline is processed asynchronously, our pressure-value to regulate memory usage and time-guarantees is the timeout for these computations.

 # Details